 We earn over $24,000 in passive income through rental properties.
-In this post we want to share 7 tips to maximise your rental income.
+In this post we want to share 7 tips to maximize your rental income.

 Since you are here, you probably want to read these posts too: